-Adonna Caldwell, Vice President of Administrative Services and Title IX Coordinator Adonna.Caldwell@baptistu.edu, 201 Administrative offices, Collaboration Building, 1115 Union Ave.
-Monroe Ave, Memphis, TN 38104 (901) 572-2592
+Adonna Caldwell, Vice President of Administrative Services and Title IX Coordinator adonna.caldwell@baptistu.edu, Office 920, Collaboration Building, 20 South Dudley, Memphis, TN 38104 (901) 572-2592

 Reporting to Confidential Resources

 Confidential resources exist (listed below) and may be utilized in lieu of reporting.
 Tennessee law provides that communications with certain confidential resources such as licensed marital and family therapists, licensed professional counselors are privileged and not subject to further disclosure except as provided by law.